8erg/8erg.github.io/content/posts/2025-07-10-Injecting-Shellcode-Via-RWX-Protected-Memory-Regions.md

 3. Once we find it we will decrypt and inject the shellcode inside that memory region and then start a thread starting from that section
 4. We should get a reverse shell connection back to our `Slvier C2` if everything went well (sadly we don't😢)

+You can find my source code on my [Github](https://github.com/8erg/ByPassWindefender)

 ## Problems encountered